ncsa/Nightingale_real/docs/source/user_guide/software.rst

 Python is an interpreted, high-level, general-purpose programming language.
 Python and Python packages are available via `Python Package Index (PyPI) <https://pypi.org/>`_, which hosts thousands of third-party modules for Python.
 Both Python’s standard library and the community-contributed modules allow for endless possibilities.

 Anaconda also provides a Python environment with python packages.
 Anaconda is a free, open-source distribution of the Python and R programming languages.
-Anaconda (ver 2022.05) and Miniconda (ver 2022.05) are installed on Nightingale.
+Anaconda and Miniconda are installed on Nightingale.
 One of the main differences between Anaconda and Minconda is the number of packages:

 - Anaconda, by default, installs with over 150 data science packages.